 Five Rivers’ children’s homes vary in style to meet the individual needs of each child and young person – whether that’s solo or group living, or emergency support.

 NEW!
-Beck House
+Beck Lodge

 A singleton environment for a child or young person aged 6-12 on admission, who might require an emergency placement and additional assessment, or who may benefit from a longer placement in solo provision before stepping down.